fnagel/fe_performance/README.md

 # TYPO3 fe_performance

-This extension helps to improve frontend performance in TYPO3 6.x.
+This extension helps to improve frontend performance in TYPO3 CMS.
 It adds JS minification and some tweaks to the JS handling in general.
 It's possible to minify all generated HTML.